Biography

 Research Experience

 - Introduce a groundbreaking framework for modeling traffic dynamics using physics-informed deep learning, enabling predictions of traffic impacts due to connected and autonomous vehicles in cyberphysical systems within large-scale urban areas.
-(Sponsor: USDOT - NATIONAL CENTER FOR TRANSPORTATION CYBERSECURITY AND RESILIENCY [TraCR])

-- Predict origin-destination matrices based on mobile location data (Sponsor: INDOT)
+- Predict origin-destination matrices based on mobile location data

 - Led a study on designing a cluster-based route of multi-capacity vehicles of demand-responsive transport services for the disabled and analyzing the quantitative effects of shared parking services & last-mile mobility services